 Towards the beginning of 2020’s crypto bullrun, PayPal’s announcement that they would be launching digital asset services helped push BTC prices.

 But soon after the launch, some users reported frustration with the fact that PayPal wasn’t allowing users to actually deposit or withdraw their digital assets from their accounts.
 The platform enabled users to buy assets and move them around PayPal, but it wasn’t possible to move them anywhere else.

 This is a prominent limitation of sub-custody.
-Working with a digital asset sub-custodian means entering into a “closed-loop” system.
+Working with digital asset sub-custody services means entering into a “closed-loop” system.
 In a closed-loop system, the sub-custodian holds assets in cold storage and doesn’t actually move funds in or out of custody.
 If you want to buy, you buy through the sub-custodian venue, and if you want to sell, you sell through the sub-custodian venue.

 As of late May, PayPal has officially announced that they will soon enable users to exchange Bitcoin across third-party apps, which wouldn’t be possible in a sub-custody model.

 Robinhood: Encountering issues with closed-loop custody